MonikaSzucs/comp-2825-computer-architecture-organization/class-2/class2.md

 Ideal pipeline:
 - no bottle necks
 - no slowest stage
-- superscalar architecture: extra hardware at the slowest stage
+- superscalar architecture: extra hardware at the slowest stage in order to eliminate bottlenecks

 - you can also lengthen the pipeline
 The new pipeline maybe now has 15 stages that takes 30 seconds - deepending pipeline